nbbn/dotfiles/README.md

 i3-configs
 ==========

-These configuration files are for the popular X11 tilling window manager i3.
+These configuration files are for the popular X11 tilling window manager, i3.

 [This](http://www.reddit.com/r/unixporn/comments/1cvsgv/archi3_finally_done_setting_up_my_conky_i3status/) is how this configuration should look.

 The Files
 ---------

-* .i3/config - the main i3 config file containing keybindings and colours for windows.
+* .i3/config - the main i3 config file containing key bindings and colours for windows.
 * .i3/conky - tells conky what config to use gives version.
 * .i3/conkyrc - the conky config for i3status.